You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 3. You are working in the reverse.
 If you plan to add letters and numbers, they must be carved backwards.
 The deepest marks you make will be the lines that are the highest portion of your relief sculpture.
 You can add texture by crosshatching.

 4. Keep your block safe.
-Do not get it wet, do not drop it - it will break.
+Do not get it wet, do not drop it - it will melt or break.

 5. Come prepared with a sketch or design.